fraserreed/multiship/docs/start.rst

 Carrier Configuration Parameters
 --------------------------------

-Each of the parameters listed below is required for making MultiShip requests.
+Each parameter listed below is required for making MultiShip requests to the specified carrier.

 UPS
 ~~~~